 One of these days I’m going to have to devote a post to all of my neat antique dishes that y’all have helped me buy.

-Now bake these at 350 for about twenty minutes.
+Now bake the M&M Oatmeal Bars at 350 for about twenty minutes.
 Mine always take about twenty five minutes.

 Voila!
 Easy Peasey, delicious, buttery tasting, brown sugar lovin’, kid pleasin’, done in a jiffy even when you start them at ten o’ clock at night, COOKIES!